 In “Pat On The Back” a monthly column that recognizes outstanding service experiences, Carolyn recounts her incredible experience at the famed Hotel St. Barths Isle de France.

-‘Travelers get a case of the mile-high heebie-jeebies.”
-“What’s bothering people is a culmination of things,” agreed Carolyn Paddock, who worked as a flight attendant at Delta Air Lines for 17 years.
+In”Travelers get a case of the mile-high heebie-jeebies.”
+Carolyn says that “What’s bothering people is a culmination of things,” who worked as a flight attendant at Delta Air Lines for 17 years.